oscardarwin/cv/index.md

 __E-Mail:__ [oscar.henry.darwin@gmail.com](mailto:eralp@eralpkaraduman.com)
 __LinkedIn:__ [linkedin.com/in/oscar-darwin](https://www.linkedin.com/in/oscar-darwin-44189076/)

 Based in Freiburg Im Breisgau, Germany.
 My specialities are Probability, Software Verification and Machine Learning.
-I am currently building AI generated training data for autonomous vehicles.
+I am currently building AI-generated training data for autonomous vehicles.

 ## Education

 `2018-2023` __PhD Computer Science__, Oxford University

 My [thesis](https://ora.ox.ac.uk/objects/uuid:b77662da-2fed-4e1b-8a9f-58612f29c692) concerned Hidden Markov Models.
-These models are probabalistic state based transition systems that emit a partially observable trace and aim to model the semi-random execution of computer programs.
-My PhD was about the comparison of two such models.
-In particular, when one can prove that two models behave probalistically indentically and when, despite all randomness, one can tell them apart.
+As well as modelling real world data with approximately state-based structure, these models may also be used to model the semi-random execution of computer programs.
+My PhD was about the comparison of two such models: when they behave probalistically indentically and when one can distinguish them.

 `2014-2018` __Masters in Mathematics and Computer Science__, Oxford University